 The GCR Vice Presidents for Welfare oversee a team that can help with issues relating to disability, childcare, equal opportunities, accommodation, financial hardship, and physical and psychological health of the student body.

 Website: GCR website

 Peer Supporters are current St Antony's students who work with the GCR welfare team.
 Peer Supporters are available informally for any fellow Antonian to speak about anything that is concerning you, be it stress, personal difficulties or just a need to get things off your chest.
 All Peer Supporters have been trained to listen effectively, communicate sensitively, respect boundaries and above all, maintain confidentiality.

 The University has a professionally staffed confidential Student Counselling Service for assistance with personal, emotional, social and academic problems.
 The Service is available free to all matriculated students.
-It can take a while to get an appointment; if you have an urgent need to speak with a counsellor, please contact the College Registrar who is sometimes able to expedite a first meeting.
+It can take a while to get an appointment; if you have an urgent need to speak with a counsellor, please contact the College Registrar.

 The Counselling Service website has excellent resources for students experiencing difficulties as well as for those supporting other students.

 Opening hours: During term (Weeks 0-9) reception is open 09:00-17:00, Monday-Friday.
 For pre-arranged appointments the Service remains open until 20:00, Monday-Thursday.

 St Antony’s is committed to equal opportunities and to providing an environment in which all senior members, employees, contractors and students are treated with

 dignity and respect, and in which they can work and study free from any type of discrimination, harassment, or victimisation.
 If you feel that you have been/are being harassed or bullied and that this has arisen solely in the College environment or by another member of the College, please start by reading the College's Code of Practice on Harassment, available here.
 You can also contact one of the College's Harassment Advisors, Jessica Dancy or Jane Baker